-In the latter case, the PCA is forced to adopt a prohibition decision, not on competition grounds, but for reasons related to the freedom and the plurality of the media (see Law 78/2015 of 29 July 2015).
-In case 41/2009, Ongoing/Prisa/Media Capital, the PCA prohibited the merger following the negative binding opinion of the regulator, even though it raised no competition concerns.
+In the latter case, the PCA is forced to adopt a prohibition decision, not on competition grounds, but due to the binding opinion of the media regulator (see Law 78/2015 of 29 July 2015).
+In case 41/2009, Ongoing/Prisa/Media Capital, the PCA prohibited the merger following the negative binding opinion of the regulator, even though, according to statements made by commentators, it raised no competition concerns.

-4.7 Special Consideration for Joint Ventures
+▼ 4.7 Special Consideration for Joint Ventures

-Full-function joint ventures are, of course, subject to merger control.
-See 2.10 Joint Ventures, above.
-Non-full-function joint ventures may still be subject to the Competition Act and assessed as restrictive practices if they have, as their object or effect, the co-ordination of the competitive behaviour of independent undertakings (co-operative joint ventures' co-ordination is assessed under the rules applicable to prohibited agreements and practices).
+As mentioned in point 2.10 Joint Ventures, full-function joint ventures are subject to merger control and assessed according to the same substantive criteria applicable to other types of concentrations.
+Non-full-function joint ventures may still be subject to the Competition Act and assessed as restrictive practices if they have, as their object or effect, the co-ordination of the competitive behaviour of independent undertakings (a co-operative joint ventures' co-ordination is assessed under the rules applicable to prohibited agreements and practices).

-5. Decision: Prohibitions and Remedies
+▼ 5.
+Decision: Prohibitions and Remedies

-5.1 Authorities' Ability to Prohibit or Interfere with Transactions
+▼ 5.1 Authorities' Ability to Prohibit or Interfere with Transactions

 The PCA can block a transaction if, following the substantive assessment, it concludes that the operation is liable to give rise to an SIEC in the relevant markets.
 The existence of an SIEC must be shown.
-The PCA can also 'interfere' with a transaction in the sense that it can force the notifying parties to shape it into a different configuration.
-As noted in 3.8 Review Process, above, where a transaction raises serious concerns, it may be cleared subject to conditions, eg, that the parties must divest certain businesses within a certain period following completion or must give commitments regarding their future behaviour.
+The PCA can also "interfere" with a transaction in the sense that it can force the notifying parties to shape it into a different configuration.
+As noted in 3.8 Review Process, where a transaction raises serious concerns, it may be cleared subject to conditions.

-5.2 Parties' Ability to Negotiate Remedies
+▼ 5.2 Parties' Ability to Negotiate Remedies